We start a series of blogs where we are going to compare the trendiest programming languages to help you choose the best technology for your project.

 Pros of using .NET Core

-- The most important benefit of ASP.NET Core framework is its high performance.
-With recent updates the code gets much more optimized which improves performance at the very end.
+- The most important benefit of the .NET Core is its high performance.
+With recent updates, the code gets much more optimized which improves performance at the very end.

 - Maintaining a large .Net Core application is much more easier comparing to Node.js.